Linuxander/ntfy_aws_deployment_iac/README.md

 Although the NTFY website explains how to install and configure it on your laptop or in a cloud platform, it involves several manual steps.
 This may be fine for some people, but it may become a tedious task for us.
 So why not automate this?

 That is where this repository comes in.
-It simplifies the NTFY server setup through Terraform automation on the AWS cloud platform.
+It simplifies the NTFY server setup for cloud engineers who may already have an AWS environment ready to go.
+It does this using Terraform automation which sets it up on the AWS cloud platform.
 Since Terraform drives it, you can deploy it when needed and destroy it when you don't with minimal effort.

 It creates VPC and EC2 resources for you on your AWS account.
 It also provides the server's public IP address required to complete your phone's NTFY app configuration to start receiving notifications.